FACT SHEET ON ECO-ECONOMY

 The main purpose of the Land Policy is to intervene on the net with small articles and to promote books such as Eco-Economy.
 Thus, there is not one of the chapters that give shape to this book, which was not previously published in the form of an intervention via the Internet.

-Lester Brown mainly argues that deforestation, overgrazing and desertification, overpumping and overfishing constitute an overexploitation of the Earth's natural capital.
-He also predicts that the first sign of serious problems in our relationship with the ecosystems on which we depend will be soaring food prices within two years.
+Lester Brown primarily argues that deforestation, overgrazing and desertification, overpumping and overfishing is an overexploitation of the Earth's natural capital.
+He also predicts that the first sign of serious problems in our relationship with the ecosystems we depend on will be soaring food prices within two years.

 Each chapter consists of the results of the eve- nings conducted on the internet according to a dashboard and on very specific topics.
 In this book we already find summary tables quite well done such as that of the page 136: